tezosprime/tezosprime/README.md

 which control the amount of litecoin you are willing to burn to stake a block.
 By default no litecoins will be burned.
-The parameter `ltctxfee` determines the (fixed) transaction fee that will be used for burn transactions, denominated in litoshies.
+The parameter `ltctxfee` determines the (fixed) transaction fee that will be used for burn transactions, denominated in litoshis.
-The default is 100,000 litoshis (0.001 ltc).
+The default is 10,000 litoshis (0.0001 ltc).

 Connections will be created over tor (via socks proxies) if `socks=4` is included in the configuration file.